anseryuer/DLsite_Crawler/README.md

 Make sure to import the necessary functions before using them in your own scripts.

+Place the DLsite_Crawler.py file under your directory and then use `import DLsite_Crawler` to import the library

 ## Example

 I am currently using it to make a dataset includes all the selling data and tags of all the games with a higher sales number over 1000.

 So I will upload more program and data later.

+## Questions

+Free to ask!!!

+I am a Noob in python but I will try my best!

 ## License